-Open Access Plus (OAP) are health plans that allow you to choose your health care providers.
+Open Access Plus (OAP) and Open Access Plus In-Network are health plans that allow you to choose your health care providers.

 These two plans have similar key features: